Jioni Palmer, Executive Director

 Keith Jackson, General Manager

-In his new role, Keith will build Gearin’ Up’s workforce development program.
-With more than 20 years of bike industry experience and tenures at BicycleSpace, HTO, Capital Hill Bikes, Chain Reaction Bicycle, Bikes USA, and Bicycle Exchange, he is a seasoned bike industry expert.
-In addition, Keith also provides neutral race support during Ironman triathlons across the country and is the founder of the Anacostia Bicycle Company.
+With more than 20 years of bike industry experience and tenures at BicycleSpace, HTO, Capital Hill Bikes, Chain Reaction Bicycle, Bikes USA, and Bicycle Exchange, Keith is a seasoned bike industry expert.
+In addition, Keith has provided neutral race support during Ironman triathlons across the country and is the founder of the Anacostia Bicycle Company.
 Prior to joining the Gearin’ Up team, Keith spent 20 years working as an EPA contractor.

 Fun bicycle fact: Keith is all about the vintage bikes.